 Does DataFromChart support per-cluster labels?

 Yes.
-Group points by clicking them in sequence (manual) or running a color pass (auto), then assign a label to the group.
-The label rides along with the export as the series column.
-See the pillar guide for the full workflow.
+Group points (manual or color pass), assign a label.
+The label rides along as the series column.
+See the pillar guide.

-What if the colors in the chart shift between regions (gradient scatter)?
+What if the colors shift between regions (gradient scatter)?

-Gradient scatter (where dot color encodes a third variable like density or time) defeats simple color-based extraction.
-Two paths: (a) treat each color band as a separate “series” with a tight tolerance per band, or (b) extract all dots as one combined group and recover the third variable from a separate manual annotation.
-Both work; (a) is faster if the gradient has 3-5 discrete-looking bands.
+Gradient defeats simple color extraction.
+Either treat each band as a separate series with tight tolerance, or extract all dots as one group and recover the third variable from manual annotation.
+Band-splitting is faster with 3–5 discrete bands.

 How does this compare to ImageJ for scatter extraction?

-ImageJ is a general image analysis tool — powerful, but the digitization workflow is multi-step and requires manual scale calibration.
-Dedicated digitizers (DataFromChart, WebPlotDigitizer) are 5-10x faster on scatter plots because the four-step workflow is the default.
-See our WebPlotDigitizer alternatives roundup for the broader comparison.
+ImageJ is general image analysis — powerful but multi-step with manual scale calibration.
+Dedicated digitizers (DataFromChart, WebPlotDigitizer) are 5–10x faster.
+See our WebPlotDigitizer alternatives roundup.

 Can I export each scatter cluster to its own file?

 Most digitizers export one combined file with a series column.
-To split into per-series files, filter the series column post-export.
-This is faster than re-running extraction per cluster and produces identical data.
+Filter post-export to split — faster than re-running per cluster.

 CTA